 Show your sketches separately.
 This will assist those of us who think of your sketching process as one of the most important and telling parts of your presentation.

 It helps to label your work with very short descriptions, in case you have to drop off your portfolio and don’t have a chance to narrate in person.
 Keep in mind that a first portfolio review gives me only a first impression of you and your work.
 If I’m interested, you will be called back and you and your work will be scrutinized in more detail.

 Please forgive me for not reading your books, thesis project, poetry or research papers.
 I’m getting an overall impression and can usually judge from what I’m looking at.
 If it doesn’t communicate visually, you probably chose the wrong profession.

 Your digital portfolio should be designed just like the regular portfolio with the same attributes described above.
 It should be easy to open, navigate and review.
 I have quite a collection of portfolio CDs which are now coasters, because they couldn’t be opened.
 Whatever you do, don’t make us work at it.
 Make it easy to get to your information.

 Don’t think for a minute that I pay more attention to your email than to a letter or phone call.
 It is much easier to ignore or delete your email than it is to print it out and keep it on record.

-Present in person I personally prefer, whenever possible, to see you in person, because it’s not the work I’m buying—it’s you I’m interested in.
+I personally prefer, whenever possible, to see you in person, because it’s not the work I’m buying—it’s you I’m interested in.
 I want to hear and see you present your work.
 Your intelligence, enthusiasm, energy and passion are more important to me than your whole portfolio.
 Besides, I’m always as little suspicious of the involvement and influence in your work by faculty and fellow students.

 If I’m criticizing your work, it is always meant to be constructive.
 It also shows me whether you can take criticism.
 This is an important factor in evaluating your potential to learn.
 Actually, my criticism is often directed at the faculty who taught you.